Pepto Bismol Breastfeeding Safety

 The calcium and magnesium in antacids like Maalox and Tums are absorbed into your bloodstream, but they won't have a significant effect on your breast milk.

 Natural Remedies that May Help

-What to take for upset stomach while breastfeeding
+What to take for an upset stomach while breastfeeding

-- Drink black tea sweetened with honey.
-The hot water rehydrates and the tea contains astringent tannins and reduce inflammation in the gut.
+Drink black tea sweetened with honey.
+The hot water rehydrates, and the tea contains astringent tannins and reduces inflammation in the gut.

 - Ground up psyllium seeds will soak up any excess fluid in the gut, making the stool less runny.
 Take one to three tablespoons mixed in water.

 - For nausea, mothers are sometimes advised to take small sips of Coke.
 Moderate caffeine intake is considered safe unless the baby has shown signs of sensitivity towards it.

 Peppermint tea is often given to mothers for nausea.
 Peppermint tea may cause some fussiness in babies who are only a few weeks old.
 And large quantities of peppermint tea may decrease milk supply.
 So drink small amounts and keep an eye on your baby for any signs of increased fussiness.

 - Ginger ale or fresh ginger will do wonders for nausea, and it is entirely safe to use while breastfeeding.

 Whatever you do, make sure to stay well hydrated.
 Nursing mothers should consume at least eight glasses of water daily.
 Some need more fluids than others, so drink more than eight glasses if you still feel thirsty.
 You can make your own natural electrolyte drink